tbranyen/backbone.layoutmanager/README.md

 ## Release History ##

+### 0.1.1 ###

+* Minor patch release (that removes an undocumented feature)
+* Fixed issue with events not being registered correctly within lists

 ### 0.1.0 ###

 * Lots of bug fixes!
 * Ability to insert views dynamically using the new `view.insert` method.
 Useful for collections.
 * Setting/resetting sub views possible with new `view.setViews` method.
-* All views now have the `views/setViews` methods.
+* All views now have the `view/setViews` methods.
 * Updates to allow LayoutManager to be extended easier, along with `events` being bound automatically during initialization.

 ### 0.0.4 ###